 PRICE YOU'LL PAY: $118 (for a family of 4)

-One in a suite of perks launched in 2005 (when Disney really started to get serious about the 'Disney Bubble' and incentivizing on-site stays), Disney's Magical Express was a surprisingly premium service available to any guest staying at a Walt Disney World Resort Hotel.
+One in a suite of perks launched in 2005 (when Disney really started to get serious about the 'Disney Bubble' and incentivizing on-site stays), Disney's Magical Express was a surprisingly premium service available to any guest staying at any Walt Disney World Resort Hotel.
 Once landed at Orlando International Airport, guests staying on-site could skip the luggage carousel completely and simply follow signage to Disney's Magical Express and hop aboard a motorcoach bound for the resort.
 Straight off the runway, they'd be wrapped in the warmth, assurance, comfort, and – yes – magic of Disney without the hassle of rental cars, ground transportation, taxis, or traffic.
 Phew!
 Once shuttled to their resort, guests would even find their luggage "magically" waiting for them!

 In retrospect, Magical Express was too good to be true, much less free*. (*Of course, like all "free" perks associated with Disney it wasn't really "free" at all, but rather, "included" in costs paid elsewhere – an important reframing when we talk about such "free" services disappearing without a reduction in costs elsewhere.)
 As with most "conveniences" at Walt Disney World, Disney's Magical Express was more than just an amenity; it was one piece of a larger strategy to insulate Disney's "walled garden," with Disney alone orchestrating what comes in... and what goes out.

-Magical Express shuttled guests straight to the resort and (for lack of a better term) stranded them there without a rental car.
+Magical Express shuttled guests straight to their resort and (for lack of a better term) stranded them there without a rental car.
 Get it?
-Covering the last stretch between the airport and Disney's internal transportation systems, Magical Express conveniently made it so that guests would have no easy way off of Disney property to visit pesky competitors like Universal Orlando.
+Covering the last stretch between the airport and Disney's internal transportation systems, Magical Express conveniently made it so that guests would have no easy way off of Disney property to dine, shop, or visit pesky competitors like Universal Orlando.
 If that sounds nefarious, that's because it... kind of was!
 No doubt Disney considered the service a loss leader; worth operating at a loss, but more than made up for by extended vacations, on-site dining, and keeping the bubble wall secure.